-In the corporate sector, organizations are exploring virtual meetings and hybrid events to:
+In the corporate sector, organizations are exploring the trend towards virtual meetings and hybrid events to:

 - address issues involving remote locations on a “just-in-time” basis

 - reduce the time employees spend off the job for meetings

 - find alternatives in view of currency exchange differentials between some destinations